rhclark96/Project3-Team5/pandey_11252024/README.md

 # Project3-Team5

-# Project title: COVID-19 vaccination provider locations.
+# Project title: COVID-19 Vaccination Provider Locations.

 ## Overview: The main objective of our project was to help public find COVID-19 vaccination provider locations.